ankitsingh03/flask-toy-project/USER-STORIES.md

 - As buyer *ISBAT see all posts about properties.
 - As buyer *ISBAT register myself as a seller. (sign up)
 - As buyer *ISBAT login and become seller.
 (Authentication)
-- As buyer *ISBAT see all post of individual sellers.
 - As seller *ISBAT create property post for sell.
 - As seller *ISBAT update my property post details.
 - As seller *ISBAT delete my property post.
-- As seller *ISBAT update my profile details.
 - As a reader *ISBAT see an error page if I enter wrong URL.
 (Error Handling)

 ### Abbreviation